How to Use Multi-Tenancy Data in Embedded Analytics

 Investing in a multi-tenant SaaS application comes with its fair share of advantages.
 The benefits of multi-tenant architecture vs third-party hosted, single-tenant applications include the following:

-When multiple customers are sharing the same infrastructure and servers, a software vendor can offer its services at a much lower price to that group of people in comparison to providing an own dedicated infrastructure to each customer.
-The multi-tenant software architecture also allows resources to be efficiently consolidated and allocated saving operational costs.
+When multiple customers share the same infrastructure and servers, a software vendor can offer its services at a much lower price to that group of people compared to providing its own dedicated infrastructure to each customer.
+The multi-tenant software architecture also allows resources to be efficiently consolidated and allocated, saving operational costs.

 Ongoing Updates & Maintainance